ParkYeun1/parkyeun1/README.md

-## Hello! 👋 Welcome to my Graphics Stock House.
+## Hello!
+I'm Yeun.
 Here, you'll find my projects in the world of computer graphics and visualization.

 🎓 I'm currently a student pursuing an M.S. in **Visualization** at **Texas A&M University**.
 🏃 Currently working on a **marker-less motion capture** project.